Arth1407/CarbonFootprintEstimator/README.md

 Source Control: Git.

-1. Stop the Crash
+1. Crash check

-Test: Try to make it fail (e.g., type a word like banana when asked for distance).
+Test: Try to make it fail by typing unnecessary things.

-Result: It must NOT crash!
+Result: It will not crash!
 It should just ask the question again.

-2. Check the Math
+2. Check Math

 Test: Make sure the score is correct.

 How: Check the numbers in factors.py.
 (Example: CAR + 1 km daily should equal $6 \text{ kg} \text{ CO}_{2}\text{e}$ monthly).

-Result: The program's final number must match your simple math check.
+Result: The program final result must match your  math check.

 Note: For the official report, see statement.md.